openforis/accuracy-assessment/aa_analysis/doc.rst

    :width: 450
    :align: center

-Typically you would have to create the Confusion table yourself and calculate the accuracies; however, the SAE-Analysis tool does this for you.
+Typically you would have to create the confusion table yourself and calculate the accuracies; however, the SAE-Analysis tool does this for you.

 .. seealso::